Travel Diaries: How A Matchmaker Explores The World

 What was your last trip?
 Hawaii.

 What's your next trip?
 Bali.
-After 2020, the peace and tranquility of Bali is calling my name.
+After 2020, the peace and tranquillity of Bali is calling my name.

 What’s your best travel hack?
 Be open, there’s something interesting to see everywhere!
 My best trips have been to the places I never really planned on going to.